alanng10/Secane/Docue/Para/a.md

-1 human with only enough cloth and editor and termina and Class Lang require including USB port and no other tool tool 1 module tool that output what is written in a text file in console, with heap execute certain abstract and effect load execute certain abstract.
+1 human with only enough cloth and editor and termina and Class Lang require including USB port and no other tool tool 1 module tool that output what is written in a text file in console, with heap execute certain class and effect load execute certain class.

 Para tool worth is total tool worth of all module execute able by Secane.